MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-inventory-with-documents.md

 For manual counting, you can print the **Phys.
 Invt.
 Recording** report, which has an empty column where warehouse employees can write the counted quantities.
 When counting is complete, you enter the recorded quantities on the related lines on the **Phys.
 Inventory Recording** page.
 Lastly, you transfer the recorded quantities to the related physical inventory order by setting the status to **Finished**.

-1. On a **Physical Inventory Order** page that contains lines for the items to be counted in one recording, choose the **Make New Recording** action.
+1. On a **Physical Inventory Order** page that contains lines for the items to be counted in one recording, you need to choose the **Make New Recording** action.
+1. On the **Actions** tab, in the **Functions** group, choose **Other**, and then choose **Make New Recording**.
-2. Select options and set filters as necessary.
+1. Select options and set filters as necessary.
-3. Choose the **OK** button.
+1. Choose the **OK** button.
-4. For every set of items to be counted, load them on the related physical inventory order and repeat steps 1 through 3 with the **Only Lines Not in Recordings** checkbox selected.
+1. For every set of items to be counted, load them on the related physical inventory order and repeat steps 1 through 3 with the **Only Lines Not in Recordings** checkbox selected.
-5. Choose the **Recordings** action to open the **Phys.
+1. On the **Related** tab, choose **Order**, and then choose the **Recordings** action to open the **Phys.
 Inventory Recording List** page.
-6. Open the relevant recording.
+1. Open the relevant recording.
-7. On the **General** FastTab, fill in the fields as necessary.
+1. On the **General** FastTab, fill in the fields as necessary.
-8. For items that use item tracking, create an additional line for each lot number or serial number code by choosing the **Functions** action, and then the **Copy Line** action.
+1. For items that use item tracking, create an additional line for each lot number or serial number code by choosing the **Functions** action, and then the **Copy Line** action.
 To learn more, go to [Handle item tracking when counting inventory](#handle-item-tracking-when-counting-inventory).
-9. Choose the **Print** action to prepare the physical document that employees can use to note the quantities they count.
+1. Choose the **Print** action to prepare the physical document that employees can use to note the quantities they count.

-## <a name="to-finish-a-physical-inventory-recording"></a>To finish a physical inventory recording
+## To finish a physical inventory recording

 After employees count the quantities, record the quantities in [!INCLUDE [prod_short](includes/prod_short.md)].